 Bitcoin (BTC): A Global Shock in 2021

-The Bitcoin Law, passed within days by the Legislative Assembly, required all businesses and government offices to accept Bitcoin alongside the U.S. dollar.
+Within days, the Legislative Assembly of El Salvador approved the Bitcoin Law, requiring businesses and government offices to accept Bitcoin alongside the United States dollar.

-The move was promoted as a bold act of financial independence and innovation—intended to attract crypto investors, streamline remittances, and expand financial inclusion for citizens without bank accounts.
+The policy was presented as a bold step toward financial independence and technological innovation.
+Officials argued that it would attract cryptocurrency investors, lower remittance costs, and expand financial access for Salvadorans without bank accounts.

-The government’s official “Chivo” wallet app suffered repeated technical failures, and many businesses refused to accept Bitcoin despite the law.
-Global institutions, including the IMF and World Bank, condemned the policy as reckless and opaque.
+The government’s official Chivo Wallet suffered repeated technical failures, and many businesses refused to accept Bitcoin despite the legal requirement.

-By 2025, surveys confirm that over 85% of Salvadorans hadn’t used Bitcoin in the past year, and less than 5% of remittances came through crypto channels.
-In practice, the U.S. dollar remained dominant in everyday commerce.
+By 2025, surveys showed that more than 85% of Salvadorans had not used Bitcoin in the previous year, and less than 5% of remittances were processed through cryptocurrency.
+In everyday transactions, the U.S. dollar continued to dominate the economy.

-In January 2025, the Salvadoran Legislature revised the Bitcoin Law, removing the government’s obligation to accept Bitcoin and making its use optional for private businesses.
+In January 2025, the Salvadoran legislature amended the Bitcoin Law, removing the government’s obligation to accept Bitcoin and making its use optional for private businesses.

-The change reignited debate over whether Bitcoin remains a valid form of legal tender.
+The change revived debate over whether Bitcoin still functions as a meaningful form of legal tender in the country.

 The Salvadoran Colón: El Salvador’s Original Bank Notes